View Commonly Asked Questions Below:

 How do I know if I have a case?

-Because it is very often that an injured person, whether it be physically or legally, in unaware of the law and how the particular issues within their case relate to the law, the only way for us to help you know if you have a case is to contact us.
+Contact us if you are injured and are unsure of the law and how your particular issues may relate to the law.
+The only way for us to help you is to contact us.

 Who is responsible for my lost wages in a personal injury case?

 As a general rule, your lost wages are part of your damage claim.
 Accordingly, they would be payable as part of any settlement or verdict at the end of your claim.
 If your claim involves an automobile accident, the personal injury protection benefits under your policy would provide you re-payment of a certain percentage of your benefits.
 Unfortunately, there is no way to force temporary payment of lost wages from the defendant while the claim is in litigation.

 Do I have to pay my own medical bills in a personal injury case?

 Like many legal questions the answer may not be a simple one.
 Usually, in an accident involving a vehicle, the injured’s own automobile insurance (Personal Injury Protection Insurance) will pay your initial medical bills.